-Nursing is not easy.
+Starting your nursing journey is not easy as it should be.
 Is anything with a newborn?
 I knew this, but I wasn’t ready for just how hard it actually was.
 I definitely had the learn as you go approach.
 These are the things I wish I had had to start with.

 This stuff is awesome.
 It’s all organic and certified Non-GMO.
 It’s mostly just natural moisturizers and calendula extract.
 Calendula is an herb, great at healing small skin wounds, like those caused by constant suction on your nipples.

 Leaks are gonna happen.
 It’s way easier to toss these little reusable pads in the laundry than constantly washing your bras.
 And shirts.
 And sheets.
 Plus those disposable ones are expensive in the long run, and let’s face it, terrible for the environment.
 These ones are organic and come with a little pouch so you are don’t loose them in the wash.
 Besides who doesn’t want soft organic fabric against those already tender nipples!

 This is something you may or may not actually need.
 When I was having problems with my first one, I happened to have had this on hand.
 My midwife had thrown it in my bag right after labor as a “just in case.”
 After two weeks I was in terrible pain and this was a life saver.
 (I didn’t know it but my baby was having terrible latch problems.)
 It may have even saved me from a serious nipple injury or giving up breastfeeding altogether.
 I only recommend using this when you’re having one of those “I can’t nurse again, it hurts way too much” moments.
 It can be controversial simply because some believe it causes nipple confusion.
 This luckily wasn’t the case for us.
 And without it, i don’t think I would have been able to continue breastfeed.